CRICJP

 The MCC Law 21.5.2 states that the bowler’s front foot must land with some part of the foot whether grounded or raised and on the same side of the imaginary line joining the two middle stumps as the return crease described in 21.5.2 and behind the popping crease.

-The crease will always be back edge of the line.
+The crease will always be the back edge of the line.

 Cricket NO BALL No. 3